-Well-established as a top Blues sax sideman for more than 30 years, Nancy Wright will release a new blues/roots CD in early 2015, adding vocal and songwriting dimensions to her artistry.
+Well-established as a top Blues sax sideman for more than 30 years, Nancy Wright released a new blues/roots CD in early 2015, adding vocal and songwriting dimensions to her artistry.
 “Putting Down Roots” consists of twelve blues/roots originals (six instrumentals and six vocals) spanning blues, R&B, New Orleans, funk, and gospel styles.

 “Nancy . . . and the band have nailed PUTTING DOWN ROOTS in every way possible”

 Saxophonist Nancy Wright has been blowing ‘em away on Bay Area stages for decades, but who knew she could sing like this?
 She’s a Junior Walker Jr. and a Bonnie Raitt blueslinger rolled up in one sweet, soulful package.
 “Putting Down Roots” is a major breakthrough for this accomplished, beautiful lady.

 – Joel Selvin, music critic, San Francisco Chronicle